Number of foreign workers in Czech Republic triples in decade

-Prague, Czech Republic – The number of foreigners working in the Czech Republic has nearly tripled in a decade, according to the latest figures released by the Czech statistical office.
+Prague, Czech Republic – The number of foreign workers in the Czech Republic has nearly tripled in a decade, according to the latest figures released by the Czech statistical office.

 From 2010 to 2019, the share of foreigners in total employment increased from 5.5% in 2010 to nearly 15% at the end of 2019, when 620,000 non-nationals were estimated to be working in the Czech Republic.
 Despite this strong increase, the country still has a below-average share of foreigners in Europe compared to its overall population.